-(Business in Cameroon) - This year, there could be a shortage of the loincloth produced for the International Women's Day of March 8.
-Indeed, in an interview published on February 19 by Cameroon tribune, Ibrahim Pitti, sales administrator at Cotonnière industrielle du Cameroun (Cicam) - the country's largest cotton processing company- announced a production deficit of the said loincloth.
+(Business in Cameroon) - This year, there could be a shortage of the wax prints produced for the International Women's Day of March 8.
+Indeed, in an interview published on February 19 by Cameroon tribune, Ibrahim Pitti, sales administrator at Cotonnière industrielle du Cameroun (Cicam) - the country's largest cotton processing company- announced a production deficit of the said wax prints.

 According to him, Cicam had planned to produce 3 million metres of the fabric, but to date, only 700,000 metres of the fabric have been produced.
 “It will, therefore, be difficult to reach the initial objectives, and we have set a new threshold at 2.1 million meters.
 This will satisfy our wholesalers, institutions and a few passing customers,” he said.